-TABLE 5.7 Framework for Integrating Biodiversity into Financial Risk Management
+TABLE 5.7 Framework for Integrating Biodiversity into Financial Risk Management228

 Assessment stage FRAME Why?
 SCOPE What?
 MEASURE AND VALUE How?
 APPLY What next?
 Objective Define the purpose for assessing biodiversity risk.
 Establish the elements that should be included in the risk assessment.
 Select methodologies and data sources for the quantification of risks and impacts on investment valuation.
 Make investment decisions based on results of valuation.
 Output Business case for the assessment of biodiversity risk, including opportunities and benefits for the investor and investee.
 Objective and scope of assessment including level of assessment (portfolio, financial instrument, company/asset), focus on impacts and/or dependencies, value perspective (economic or financial), materiality.
-Indicators, data sources, theory of change (understanding of how a change leads to a relevant impact), assumptions and methodologies.
-Comprehensive valuation of relevant biodiversity costs and benefits (qualitative and/or quantitative) and impacts of these on investment performance and valuation.
-Validation and verification of process and results.
+Comprehensive valuation of relevant biodiversity costs and Validation and verification of process and results.
 Agreement on investment decisions based on assessment.
 Internal and external communications for relevant stakeholders.

 business risks and therefore financial risks.
-The Natural Capital Coalition and the Cambridge Conservation Initiative (CCI) are also currently working on developing methodologies to value biodiversity impacts and dependencies within natural capital assessments for financial institutions.
+The Natural Capital Coalition and the Cambridge Conservation Initiative (CCI) are also currently working on developing methodologies to value biodiversity impacts and dependencies within natural capital assessments for financial institutions.229